ResearchComputing/Documentation/docs/programming/OpenMP-C.md

 Because a cluster consists of many CPUs, the most effective way to utilize these resources involves parallel programming.
 Probably the simplest way to begin parallel programming involves the utilization of OpenMP.
-OpenMP is a Compiler-side solution for creating code that runs on multiple cores/threads.
+OpenMP is a compiler-side solution for creating code that runs on multiple cores/threads.
 Because OpenMP is built into a compiler, no external libraries need to be installed in order to compile this code.
 These tutorials will provide basic instructions on utilizing